Skip to content

 • Be in the Center: Wellington

 The place where the authority takes over the country, Wellington, will give you insight into the pure New Zealand culture reflected in the architecture, gastronomy, and people’s attitudes.
 The capital of New Zealand has lofty epic attractions with sun-washed beaches that will make your vacation here full of adventure and merriment.
-Many nightlife activities are on offer with a wide variety of pubs, chic boutiques, and a long walking tour around the city to discover its charm.
+Many nightlife activities are offered with various pubs, chic boutiques, and a long walking tour around the city to discover its charm.
 Keep your eyes peeled because various magnificent views can be found everywhere.
-But when it comes to lodging, you should be smart and picky.
+But when it comes to lodging, you should be intelligent and picky.
 Here are the best places to stay in Wellington.

 Wellington, New Zealand- coastline, seafront houses